 At this point, you have a massive set of settings and filters you can play with, even with regards to the size.
 However, it is best to stick to the recommended images sizes, especially on Google platforms since Google has strict specs on acceptable images.

-Step Three – Edit Your Header Image Using Different Design Elements
+Step Two – Edit Your Header Image Using Different Design Elements

 Change up the photo composition, add elements to the image according to the set composition and your brand, modify the elements and background colors, and combine two images to make one.